allecsc/Stremio-Kai/README.md

 #### ✨ The Smart Solution

 This script is the central brain your mpv config has been missing.
-It completely takes over the job of profile selection, analyzing every file on load, thinking like a human, and applying the **one, correct profile** for what you're watching.
+It completely takes over the job of profile selection, analyzing every file on load using an advanced, multi-step process that thinks like a human.
+It applies the **one, correct profile** for what you're watching.
 No conditions, no fighting, no mistakes.

-It's the set-it-and-forget-it system that finally makes your carefully tuned profiles work automatically.
+It's the set-it-and-forget-it system that finally makes your carefully tuned profiles work automatically, correctly distinguishing between anime, movies, and live-action dramas.

 #### 🤔 How It Thinks (The Decision Tree)

 This script's sole purpose is to analyze the video file and apply the appropriate profile from the [**Visually Stunning Predefined Profiles**](#-visually-stunning-predefined-profiles) table.
-It runs a lightning-fast check on every file, asking a series of questions to determine its exact nature and apply the perfect profile:
+It uses a powerful, two-tiered system to identify content with high accuracy and runs a lightning-fast check on every file, asking a series of questions to determine its exact nature and apply the perfect profile:

-1.  **Is it Anime?** (Checks for Japanese, Chinese, or Korean audio tracks).
-2.  **If YES, is it HDR?** (Checks for HDR10, HLG, or Dolby Vision metadata).
-    * If also HDR, it's `anime-hdr`.
-    * **If not HDR, is it Old?** (Checks for low resolution or interlaced video).
-        * If old, it's `anime-old`.
-        * Otherwise, it's modern `anime`.
-3.  **If NO, is it HDR?**
-    * If it's non-anime HDR, it's `hdr`.
-    * Otherwise, it's `general`.
+1. **Tier 1: High-Confidence "Fingerprint" Check**
+  * First, it scans for metadata "fingerprints" that are strong indicators of anime.
+This includes things like:
+      * Styled subtitle formats (`.ass`)
+      * "Signs & Songs" subtitle tracks
+      * Anime-specific chapter names ("Part A", "Part B")
+      * Embedded font files
+  * If it finds any of these, it confidently applies an anime profile.
+This method is smart enough to correctly identify anime **movies, specials, and even dubbed anime** that would fool simpler checks.

+2. **Tier 2: General Episodic Check (Fallback)**
+  * If the "fingerprints" aren't found, the script falls back to a safer, more general check.
+It asks two questions:
+      1. Does it have an Asian language audio track (Japanese, Chinese, etc.)?
+      2. Is its duration under 40 minutes (like a typical TV episode)?
+  * If the answer to both is yes, it applies an anime profile.
+This reliably catches standard anime episodes while correctly **excluding live-action Asian dramas**, which are longer.

+If a file matches neither tier, it receives the standard `sdr` or `hdr` profile.

 ### 🚀 Quick Setup